yejy53/EP-BEV/README.md

 ![method](method.png)

 ## 📢 News
+- **2025-6** We are very happy to announce that where am I was accepted by ICCV 2025
 - **2024-12** We also published a new work on cross-view retrieval based on Natural Language text: Where am i ?
 CVG-Text [here](https://arxiv.org/abs/2412.17007)
 - **2024-10** The code for Street View-BEV Co-retrieval inference is now available.
 If there is any missing code or abnormality, you can report it to me in the issue.
 - **2024-09** The training and testing code for the BEV branch on CVACT has been released.